How To Get What You Want In Bed, And Not Get What You Don’t Want

 This is how you learn to tune into your inner sense of desire.
 This is how you discover what consent feels like in your body.
 And this is how you find ways to use that information to get what you want and not get what you don’t want.

 If you’re looking for more opportunities to explore how this plays out in your sex life, let’s talk about how I can help you make that happen.
-If you’re in the San Francisco Bay Area, my somatic sex coaching might be the right fit for you.
-Or we can do talk-based coaching over the phone or skype.
-I offer a free 30 minute Get Acquainted call to talk about your situation and how I can be of service, so get in touch and let’s figure out how you can get what you want.
+If you’re in the Seattle area, my somatic sex coaching might be the right fit for you.
+Or we can do talk-based coaching over the phone or video.
+I offer a free Get Acquainted call to talk about your situation and how I can be of service, so get in touch and let’s figure out how you can get what you want.